Shanghai massacre: Background

 With the growth of KMT authority and military strength, the struggle for control of the Party's direction and leadership intensified.
+In May 1926, a compromise was reached between Chiang and Borodin, with a series of resolutions passed that barred communists from heading KMT departments, holding more than a third of high level positions in KMT committees, creating factions with the KMT or allowing existing KMT members from joining the communists and compelling the CCP to provide a existing list of KMT members who had dual-loyalties, in return for Chiang's crackdown on the KMT right-wing faction, which infuriated the CCP as they ended up playing second fiddle to the Soviets.
+The CCP only regained its strength following a temporary alliance with the leftists in the KMT in December 1926.

-In January 1927, the NRA, commanded by Chiang Kai-shek captured Wuhan and went on to attack Nanchang, and KMT leader Wang Jingwei and his left-wing allies, along with the Chinese Communists and the Soviet agent Borodin, transferred the seat of the Nationalist Government from Guangzhou to Wuhan.
-On 1 March, the Nationalist government reorganized the Military Commission and placed Chiang under its jurisdiction while it secretly plotted to arrest him.
+In January 1927, the NRA, commanded by the right-wing Chiang Kai-shek, captured Wuhan and went on to attack Nanchang, and KMT leader Wang Jingwei and his left-wing allies, along with the Chinese Communists and the Soviet agent Borodin, transferred the seat of the Nationalist Government from Guangzhou to Wuhan.
+In mid-February, Nationalist troops seized Hangzhou.
+On 1 March, the Nationalist government dominated by leftists reorganized the Military Commission and placed Chiang under its jurisdiction while it secretly plotted to arrest him.
 Chiang found out about the plot, which most likely led to his determination to purge the CCP from the KMT.